stevendnoble/stevendnoble.github.io/recipes/moms-recipes/_posts/2024-01-01-crockpot-cowboy-soup.md

   - recipes/moms-recipes/_posts/2024-01-01-country-apple-fritter-bread.md
 sitemap: true
 hide_description: true
----

-* this unordered seed list will be replaced by the toc {:toc}
+intro: >
   Dive into the rustic flavors of the Wild West with this Crockpot Cowboy Soup, a robust and filling meal that's as simple to prepare as it is satisfying to eat.
 This slow-cooked delight combines ground meat with a hearty mix of potatoes, sweet corn, mixed vegetables, and a rich tomato base, creating a comforting bowl that's perfect for any day of the week.
 Whether you're feeding a hungry family or looking for a warm dish to share with friends, this cowboy soup promises a deliciously hearty experience with every spoonful.

-## Ingredients
+ingredients:

-* 2 pounds of ground meat
+  - 2 pounds of ground meat
-* 4 gold potatoes
+  - 4 gold potatoes
-* 2 cans of mixed vegetables, undrained
+  - 2 cans of mixed vegetables, undrained
-* 1 can sweet corn, not drained
+  - 1 can sweet corn, not drained
-* 1 can of condensed tomato soup
+  - 1 can of condensed tomato soup
-* 1 can of diced tomatoes
+  - 1 can of diced tomatoes
-* 1 can cut green beans without draining
+  - 1 can cut green beans without draining
-* Pinch of salt
+  - Pinch of salt
-* Dash Pepper
+  - Dash Pepper
-* 2 tbsp of sugar
+  - 2 tbsp of sugar

-## Instructions
+instructions:
+  - step:
+    title: Prep

-1. **Prep:** Peel and cube the potatoes.
+    description: Peel and cube the potatoes.
 Brown the ground meat in a skillet and drain any excess fat.
+  - step:
+    title: Combine

-2. **Combine:** Place the cooked meat and cubed potatoes in a large slow cooker.
+    description: Place the cooked meat and cubed potatoes in a large slow cooker.
+  - step:
+    title: Mix

-3. **Mix:** Add all the canned vegetables, tomato soup, and diced tomatoes to the slow cooker.
+    description: Add all the canned vegetables, tomato soup, and diced tomatoes to the slow cooker.
 Season with salt, pepper, and sugar.
 If substituting with fresh or frozen vegetables, consider adding some meat broth for extra flavor.
+  - step:
+    title: Cook

-4. **Cook:** Stir well to combine all the ingredients.
+    description: Stir well to combine all the ingredients.
 Cover and set your slow cooker on low, simmering the soup for 2-3 hours until the potatoes are tender and the flavors have melded together beautifully.
+nutrition:
+  servings_per_recipe: 8
+  calories: 301
+  total_fat: 9
+  saturated_fat: 4
+  cholesterol: 100
+  sodium: 5119
+  total_carbohydrates: 19.1
+  dietary_fiber: 3.2
+  protein: 35.1
+  vitamin_d: 0
+  calcium: 26
+  iron: 5
+  potassium: 866
+prep_time: PT20M
+cook_time: PT3H
+total_time: PT3H20M
+---

+# Crockpot Cowboy Soup

 ## Exploring the Roots of Cowboy Soup